I love appetizers,

 - enjoy hot (for dipping items into) or cold (it's smooth and creamy an able to spread on crackers or bread)

-I love that everything I need to make this eye catching appetizer can be kept on hand.
-Wether it’s game day or you just in need of a great snack, this will be everyone’s new favorite!
+I love that everything I need to make this eye-catching appetizer can be kept on hand.
+Whether it’s game day or you just in need of a great snack, this will be everyone’s new favorite!